qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

     ![Screen Shot 2023-10-22 at 21 23 50](https://github.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/assets/52943116/7e45d260-dbe9-4d6c-b744-ef4a12c12132)

   - Method 2: Ask a jailbroken user who has AppStore++ installed to get the `Build version number` for you.
-  - Method 3: Look at the `buyProduct` content and search for `softwareVersionExternalIdentifier`.
-The very bottom line is equal to the latest version.
+  - Method 3: Examine the `buyProduct` content and search for `softwareVersionExternalIdentifier`.
+The very bottom line corresponds to the latest version.
 Keep trying until you succeed.
-  - Method 4: Almost the same as Method 3.
+  - Method 4: Similar to Method 3.
 See [here](https://github.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/issues/8#issuecomment-1272240225).
 ***